Cognitive Decline Screening in Skilled Nursing Facilities

 What is the accuracy of Cognitive Decline screening?

 Cognitive Decline screening accuracy: 70.8% accuracy.
-The platform is 510(k) registered and trained on 12.3 million longitudinal PAC/LTC patient records and 27 billion clinical events.
+The platform is 510(k) cleared and trained on 12.3 million longitudinal PAC/LTC patient records and 27 billion clinical events.

 Cognitive Decline screening in other care settings